Qw3rty707/MACOS-UI/README.md

 # MACOS-UI
 > [!NOTE]
-> source code is really pasted and messy, this was my first ever scripted screenGUI.
-Theres no drag in this UI library and i cant change it because my PC is currently broken
+>The source code is really messy and pasted from Drawing UI librarys.
+This was my first attempt at creating a scripted screen GUI.
+There's no drag functionality in this UI library, and I can't change it because my PC is currently broken.

 # UI designed by Qw and https://github.com/oShyyyyy